Skip to Content

 Why use a base sauce?

 The answer to this question is simple.
-It’s the only way you will achieve authentic and perfect curry house style curries at home.
+It’s the best way you will achieve authentic and perfect curry house style curries at home.

 How was the base curry sauce developed?